 Once you arrive at the newly renovated Hakata Station, you will enjoy shopping, dining, and a thriving nightlife within the station itself.

-Travelling around Kyushu with the Kyushu Shinkansen
+Traveling around Kyushu with the Kyushu Shinkansen

 To continue your journey throughout Kyushu, you can travel quickly and comfortably using the Kyushu Shinkansen.
 This bullet train allows rapid travel to Kumamoto, Kagoshima, Beppu, and Nagasaki.
 Additional service areas will be opening for the line in 2023.